Attorney General Cooper Subpoenas Wholesaler, Gas Station for Price Gouging

 "A crisis is the wrong time to try to make a fast buck off of consumers," Cooper said.
 "Families and businesses across our state are being squeezed by this sudden gas crunch and they deserve fair prices."

-Cooper's Consumer Protection Division issued the subpoenas after getting approximately 600 reports of possible price gouging from consumers across North Carolina since Friday.
+The North Carolina Attorney General's Office issued the subpoenas after getting approximately 600 reports of possible price gouging from consumers across North Carolina since Friday.

 The subpoenas went to one gas station and one gas wholesaler in Guilford County.
 The gas station allegedly charged consumers as much as $4.50 a gallon for gas.